Back to blog

 The parallel to CX infrastructure

-What CX needed was not a better chatbot.
-It needed a layered architecture with clean interfaces between each layer.
-It needed what computing needed in the 1990s — infrastructure.
+The result was fragmentation, incompatibility, and the inability to build anything complex on top of existing foundations.
+What CX needed was a layered architecture in CX with clean interfaces between each layer.
+It needed what computing needed in the 1990s: infrastructure.
+That recognition is what eventually became the infrastructure thesis.

 Why this matters now

 The CX industry is at an inflection point.
 AI has made it possible to automate interactions at scale.
-But automation without infrastructure is chaos — the same way a processor without a standardised architecture is just a collection of transistors.
+But automation without infrastructure is chaos, the same way a processor without a standardised architecture is just a collection of transistors.